All of us have plenty of stress in our lives.

 This will then stand as a visual reminder of all the progress being made, proof of their ongoing wins.

 How Common Is Stress Eating?
 (Lesson #3: Learning Self-Compassion)

 The American Psychological Association has found that about a third of Americans respond to stress with food.

-This research was done BEFORE COVID-19 threw the world into chaos.
+This research was done BEFORE our global pandemic.